 From 3 August to 30 September 2020, our new customers helped us raised £12,000 to support Save the Children by claiming their 30 days' FREE access to Reading Eggs.
 Existing customers also contributed by sharing a video on social media as part of our #ReadLearnEmpower event.

 Customers from around the globe helped us to support some great causes.
 See the section below for more information about funds raised and the organisations we’re supporting.

-The AU$7,852 raised and 1000 subscriptions, valued at AU$94,900, will help The Smith Family's crucial education programmes like Learning for Life, which helps more than 56,000 young Australians from disadvantaged backgrounds succeed at school and create better futures for themselves.
+The AU$7,852 raised and 1000 subscriptions, valued at AU$94,900, will help The Smith Family's crucial education programs like Learning for Life, which helps more than 56,000 young Australians from disadvantaged backgrounds succeed at school and create better futures for themselves.

 The NZ$1,461 raised and 250 subscriptions, valued at NZ$27,500, will help KidsCan in providing the essentials to Kiwi kids affected by poverty, so they can participate in learning and have an opportunity for a better future.

 Right now, there are 254,000 Kiwi kids living in poverty.
 KidsCan aims to break the cycle of hardship by providing essentials like food, clothing and healthcare, to level the playing field and give children whose families are struggling the same opportunity to learn as anyone else.